 Their goal is to raise $21,000 in order to obtain computers, hardware, software, and school supplies, and all the funds are being raised through donations on the organization's website.
 "We're all in this for the same reason," Andrew says.
 "We just want to make a positive difference in these kids' lives."

 Ben Simon, a recent graduate of the University of Maryland, began this nonprofit with the intention to collect unused food from campus dining halls to feed the homeless by donating to shelters within the community.
-"Huge amounts of leftover food from campus dining halls and sports events were being thrown away," Ben says.
+"Huge amounts of leftover food from campus dining halls and sports events were being thrown away," Ben writes on the org's website.
 "At the same time, one in eight people in the DC area were struggling with hunger, not to mention that the food from the UMD dining halls was sitting in landfills, contributing to global warming."